Thioacetone: Odor

-Thioacetone has an intensely foul odour.
+Thioacetone has an intensely foul odor.
 Like many low molecular weight organosulfur compounds, the smell is potent and can be detected even when highly diluted.
-In 1889, an attempt to distill the chemical in the German city of Freiburg was followed by cases of vomiting, nausea and unconsciousness in an area with a radius of 0.75 km around the laboratory due to the smell.
+In 1889, an attempt to distill the chemical in the German city of Freiburg was followed by cases of vomiting, nausea, and unconsciousness in an area with a radius of 0.75 km around the laboratory due to the smell.
 In an 1890 report, British chemists at the Whitehall Soap Works in Leeds noted that dilution seemed to make the smell worse and described the smell as "fearful".

-Thioacetone is considered a dangerous chemical due to its extremely foul odor and ability to render people unconscious, induce vomiting, and be detected over long distances.

-In 1967, Esso researchers repeated the experiment of cracking trithioacetone, at a laboratory south of Oxford, UK.
+In 1967, Esso researchers repeated the experiment of cracking trithioacetone at a laboratory south of Oxford, UK.
 They reported their experience as follows: